tien-rayujin/Bookmarks_API_NestJS/README.md

 # install required package
 $ npm install

-# use prisma compose to setup and deloy the database
+# use docker compose to setup and deloy the database
 $ npm run db:dev:restart

 # to run test server